 Student Review: “My experience with the psychology program at Washington State University has been nothing short of amazing.
 I was actually challenged to think and form opinions in my classes.
-The teachers and advisers were always there to help me avoid slipping between the cracks or falling behind.
+The teachers and advisers were always there to help me avoid slipping through the cracks or falling behind.
 I attended online so this was especially important because I am not so technically inclined.
-My advisers and tech support received calls from me frequently and they were always willing to held me.
+My advisers and tech support received calls from me frequently and they were always willing to help me.
 I was challenged more and took more away from the curriculum at WSU than I had at schools I had attended prior.
 I sincerely look forward to graduating this year.” – Student at Washington State University

 Student Review: “The psychology program at Washington State University was better than average.
 The community surrounding the program seemed great as I learned about the program through the Psy Chi club.
 I was also able to meet grad and other undergrad students early on.
-As a freshmen and later a sophomore, I felt like I was just a number as most of my classes were huge lectures.
+As a freshman and later a sophomore, I felt like I was just a number as most of my classes were huge lectures.
 Professors were available during mandatory office hours but it didn’t feel like enough time to fully explore the subject.
-Course work was difficult and I had to use student study groups and other services offered by the university to fully understand the subject and pass with high marks.
+Coursework was difficult and I had to use student study groups and other services offered by the university to fully understand the subject and pass with high marks.
 WSU did provide adequate resources.
 The libraries on campus had knowledgeable librarians with a large selection of journals and text to help my studies.
 In addition, the career fairs provided me an opportunity to talk with professionals in the field helping me shape my last two years of school to best prepare me for a job.
-Overall, the first year and half felt like one long intro that required perseverance to get to what felt like a valuable education in the last two and half years.” – Student at Washington State University
+Overall, the first year and a half felt like one long intro that required perseverance to get to what felt like a valuable education in the last two and half years.” – Student at Washington State University

 Western Washington University